 The inside is just as dreamy.
 Rich, carved woods give it a warm atmosphere.
 It is well preserved and shows its age very little.
 Most Sundays of the month, this little gem is transformed into Maxwell Demille’s Cicada Club.

 Now this evening was billed as Maxwell Demille’s annual 39th birthday party.
 I should start celebrating those.
 In addition to Dean Mora, it had a list a mile long of other guest entertainers.
 But can I tell you how great they were?
 Nope.
 I finally just gave out – I had to crawl into bed and hope my flu would be better by morning.
-Fortunately, Hubby Dearest loved the place and wants to go back, so I shall hopefully be able to give you a better account next time.
+Fortunately, we loved the place and want to go back, so I shall hopefully be able to give you a better account next time.